aidsrentfree/aidsrentfree.github.io/docs/settings-repository.md

 ***

-This page is designed and updated with Sigurd in mind.
+This rentry is designed and updated with Sigurd in mind.